wilbarnes/substrate-lending-parachain/README.md

 # Todo

 **TODO**: Implement treasury runtime, allowing a pot to be set that multiple liquidity providers can interact with (allow folks to pool currency).

 **TODO**: Implement logic requiring users to secure collateral as a condition for borrowing.
 Seemingly, this can be done with the Lockable & Reservable Currency traits.

+**TODO**: Implement Interest Rate Index (as described in Compounding Interest section), removing 'on_finalize()' as the special function keeping all the accounts up to date with compounded interest.

 # Tests